DM3YAB/DualBatterySolarCharger/Documentation/SystemArchitecture.md

 The Source receives the new capacity automatically through the communication protocol.

-## 8. Solar Power Allocation
+## 9. Solar Power Allocation

-The Source receives information about the 12 V system and combines it with information about its own 24 V battery.
+The Source receives information about the 12 V system and combines it with information about its own 24 V battery and the available solar power.

 The intended allocation uses information such as: